TDAkory/RustLearn/Basics/LanguageFeatures/14_concurrency.md

 * types composed entirely of types that are Sync are also Sync

 ### Implementing Send and Sync manually is unsafe

+Because types that are made up of Send and Sync traits are automatically also Send and Sync, we don’t have to implement those traits manually.
+As marker traits, they don’t even have any methods to implement.
+They’re just useful for enforcing invariants related to concurrency.